rickyhai11/black_hole_v1/playnetmano_rm/engine/README.rst

 Service
 ===============================

-Kingbird Service has responsibility for:
+playnetmano_rm Service has responsibility for:

-    Monitoring the job/smaller jobs status, and return the result to Kingbird API if needed.
+    Monitoring the job/smaller jobs status, and return the result to playnetmano_rm API if needed.

-    Generate task to purge time-out jobs from Kingbird Database
+    Generate task to purge time-out jobs from playnetmano_rm Database

-    Multiple Kingbird API could run in parallel, and also can work in multi-worker mode.
+    Multiple playnetmano_rm API could run in parallel, and also can work in multi-worker mode.

-    Multiple Kingbird Engine will be designed and run in stateless mode, persistent data will be accessed (read and write) from the Kingbird Database through the DAL module.
+    Multiple playnetmano_rm Engine will be designed and run in stateless mode, persistent data will be accessed (read and write) from the playnetmano_rm Database through the DAL module.

 service.py: